East Croydon station: Transport connections

 East Croydon is well served by both tram and bus, with a tram stop outside and a bus station close by.
-London Bus services reach Central London, Purley Way, Bromley, Lewisham and places to the south.
+London Buses services reach Central London, Purley Way, Bromley, Lewisham and places to the south.
 Route SL7, the longest London bus route, runs to Heathrow Airport via Sutton and Kingston.

 Immediately outside the station is the Tramlink stop, with services to Elmers End, Beckenham Junction, New Addington and Wimbledon.
 A major interchange, East Croydon has three tram platforms, two on an island, the other backing on to the station entrance.
 Following problems with the points in this area, in August 2006 they were fixed to route all eastbound trams into Platform 1, the concourse-side platform.
 The island platform can be used only by westbound trams and by trams terminating from the east.

 Crime

 In January 2006 the London Assembly issued statistics of crime in main-line railway stations outside Zone 1.
 East Croydon, Clapham Junction and Walthamstow Central were the worst affected.
 Both councils and railway companies were blamed.